birth-outcomes/birth_outcomes_summary/our_study/5_proposal_1.md

 Inclusion criteria:
 * Infants born at or beyond 35 weeks of gestation - *as that's the minimum age for diagnosis of neonatal encephalopathy*
 * Singleton pregnancies - *only recommending as that's a common criteria similar studies set*
+* HIE or no NE

+Exclusion criteria:
+* NE that is not caused by hypoxia ischaemia

 ### Outcome